CSCfi/csc-env-matlab/README.md

 * LICENSING
     - Select appropriate license for the installation.
-    - If required, supply the license file `license.lic`.
+    - If required, supply the license file.
+      For CSC installations, we can use the `config/network.lic` file.
 * DESTINATION
     - Select path to the installation directory.
 * PRODUCTS